First of all, it is important to note that there is no need to obtain a visa for Croatia

 Residence permit requirements in Croatia

 The temporary residence permit in Croatia is issued for British nationals interested in family reunification, study, work, scientific research, and it has a validity of one year.
 However, the residence permit can be extended for another year by submitting the required documents to the local police station in Croatia.
 One must note that the proof of accommodation in Croatia, a certificate showing a clear criminal record, proof of health insurance, and proof of enough funds to sustain the living in Croatia are solicited by the authorities who issue the temporary residence permits.
-Our attorneys in Croatia can offer support and legal assistance at any time.
+Our attorneys in Croatia can offer support and legal assistance for those who want to relocate to Croatia.

 Can I relocate my British company to Croatia?